-Objectives Pe rformance Measures visibility to nunity investment by bringing and engaging community e programs and services the r.
-1. Work with department directors to increase volunteer opportunities.
-Work with the Neighbor to Neighbor Committee to increase community awareness and civic engagement. city-wide volur bring consiste implement a standardized, teer recognition program to ency and equality to the f City volunteers across ines.
-1. Design and host a volunteer recognition event for all City volunteers.
-Develop stra consistent co tegy for creating more ommunications with City implement communications 1.
+Objectives Performance Measures Increase community investment by bringing visibility to and engaging community members in the programs and services the City has to offer.
+Work with department directors to increase volunteer opportunities.
+Work with the Neighbor to Neighbor Committee to increase community awareness and civic engagement.
+Develop and implement a standardized, city-wide volunteer recognition program to bring consistency and equality to the recognition of City volunteers across programmatic lines.
+Design and host a volunteer recognition event for all City volunteers.
+Develop strategy for creating more consistent communications with City volunteers and implement communications plan.
 Update Volunteer contact information.
 Create and distribute semi-annual communications to City volunteers.
-Add new volunteers to City Advance distribution list.
+Add new volunteers to City newsletter distribution list.